11ty/eleventy-plugin-vite/README.md

     }
   });
 };

 ```

 ## Limitations and TODOs

 * TODO: While serverless routes can be used and rendered in the dev server, Vite cannot be used to process that output yet.
 [Issue #1: Process Serverless Output with Vite](https://github.com/11ty/eleventy-plugin-vite/issues/1).

+## Related Projects
+* [`eleventy-plus-vite`](https://github.com/matthiasott/eleventy-plus-vite) by @matthiasott: A starter template using this plugin
+* Currently unmaintained:
+  * [`slinkity`](https://slinkity.dev/) by @Holben888: A much deeper and more comprehensive integration with Vite!
+Offers partial hydration and can use shortcodes to render framework components in Eleventy!
+  * [`vite-plugin-eleventy`](https://www.npmjs.com/package/vite-plugin-eleventy) by @Snugug: Uses Eleventy as Middleware in Vite (instead of the post-processing approach used here)